realpython/python-guide/docs/writing/documentation.rst

 every Python object, as well as with the built in `help()` function.

-While block comments are usually used to explain *what* a section of code is doing, or the specifics of an algorithm, docstrings are more intended for explaining to other users of your code (or you in 6 months time) *how* a particular function can be used and the general purpose of a function, class, or module.
+While block comments are usually used to explain *what* a section of code is doing, or the specifics of an algorithm, docstrings are more intended towards explaining other users of your code (or you in 6 months time) *how* a particular function can be used and the general purpose of a function, class, or module.